MysteryCoder456/Beancord.py/README.md

 # Beancord
 Cool chatting app made with Python and Kivy.
-It also stores your messages so that you can continues your convos where you left off.
+It also stores your messages so that you can continue your convos where you left off.

 ## Running the app
 To run the app, go into the `app` folder and run `main.py`.